Music

 Processionals

-of parents, bridesmaids
+Seating of parents, bridesmaids & flower

-& flower girls, ring bearer
+girls, ring bearer bridal entrance:

-The Quartet can
+The Quartet can play the opening

-introduction to any of the following works as a cue for your
+any of the following works as a cue for your

 audience to stand.